-Most indoor gardeners suggest keeping your houseplant outdoors for the duration of a rain event, so a couple of hours.
+Leaving your houseplant outdoors in the rain for two to three hours is fine.
 If the weatherperson is predicting nonstop rain all day, please don’t leave your houseplant outside the entire time.
 They’ll get way too much water.

 As the rain comes to an end, you want to get to your houseplant in before the skies can fully clear and the sun comes out.
-Too much direct light can scorch and burn the leaves of some houseplants.
+Too much direct light can scorch and burn the leaves of many species of houseplants.

 If the outdoor temps aren’t too cold, you can always transport the plant from the lawn to your porch.
 There, it can dry a little before it returns to its indoor home.